aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/configuring-wide-narrow-ratio/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

 - Java Development Kit (JDK): Ensure that you have Java installed on your system.
-- Aspose.BarCode for Java: Download and install the Aspose.BarCode library from the [official download link](https://releases.aspose.com/barcode/java/).
+- Aspose.BarCode for Java: Download and install the Aspose.BarCode library from the [download link](https://releases.aspose.com/barcode/java/).

 ## Import Packages